69°

 Follow our weather team on social media

-Deer Run developers, Livingston Parish close to settling differences over subdivision
+Deer Run developers, Livingston Parish settle differences over subdivision; judge closes case

 Source: WBRZ

-LIVINGSTON — The developers of the proposed Deer Run development in Livingston Parish and the set of parish officials who stopped work on the project this year have reached a tentative agreement to resolve their dispute.
+LIVINGSTON — The developers of the proposed Deer Run development in Livingston Parish and parish officials who stopped work on the project this year reached an agreement to resolve their dispute Friday, and the federal judge who had scheduled a trial for next week called it off and closed the case.

 The developers began seeking approval in 2022.
 The 2,000 acres of Deer Run were to have included 400 apartments and 689 lots.
 Subsequent changes to the plan reduced the proposed density and the parish gave its go-ahead.

-But Livingston Parish President Randy Delatte issued a stop work order this year after taking over the parish government — saying he was worried the developers weren't following parish development rules and didn't pay the requisite fees.
-Ascension Properties sued, saying the parish had unfairly shifted zoning regulations to target the development.
+But Livingston Parish President Randy Delatte issued a stop work order this year after taking over the parish government — saying he was worried the developers weren't following parish development rules and hadn't paid the requisite fees.
+As it had amid previous disputes over the development, Ascension Properties sued and claimed the parish had unfairly shifted zoning regulations to target the development.

 In a statement Friday, Delatte said he concurred in the settlement, which is set for a review by the parish ordinance and planning committee on Aug.
 22. Either way, he said, the parish was between a rock and a hard place.